AlSch092/UltimateDRM/README.md

 ** There is no such thing as an 'uncrackable DRM' - any code or binaries run on a client machine can be tampered with enough effort

 ## Features:
--Memory protections
+- Memory protections
--Licensing
+- Licensing  (not yet finished)
--Integrity checks (periodic checksums, loaded module checks) -...More coming soon
+- Integrity checks (periodic checksums, loaded module checks)
+- Blocks multiple client instances

 ## How to use:
 The project is a static library (.lib) which you can include in your C++ project, along with the `DRM.hpp` header file.
 You can then create a `DRM` class object and call the `Protect` function.
 Please see `DRMTest/DRMTest.cpp` for an example of how to implement this into your own project.